wq2012/SpectralCluster/README.md

 **Answer:** No, we are not performing eigen-decomposition directly on the similarity matrix.
 In the sequence of refinement operations, the first operation is `CropDiagonal`, which replaces each diagonal element of the similarity matrix by the max non-diagonal value of the row.
 After this operation, the matrix has similar properties to a standard Laplacian matrix.

+**Question:** Why don't you just use the standard Laplacian matrix?

+**Answer:** Our Laplacian matrix is less sensitive (thus more robust) to the Gaussian blur operation.

 ### Cosine vs. Euclidean distance

 **Question:** Your paper says the K-Means should be based on Cosine distance, but this repository is using Euclidean distance.
 Do you have a Cosine distance version?